systeminit/si/app/auth-portal/src/content/tutorial/06-customizing.md

 ### Using Real-Time Multiplayer capabilities to your advantage

 System Initiative is designed as a real-time multiplayer web application.
-What happens in your browser will immediately update all other users of the workspace, enabling easy collaboration.
+What happens in your browser will immediately update all other users in the workspace, enabling easy collaboration.
 You can take advantage of this capability when customizing System Initiative to see the impact of your customizations on your Model in real-time.

-To get started, click the 'Copy Link' button in the main navigation at the top right of the screen, and use it to open System Inititative in a new browser window.
+To get started, click the 'Copy Link' button in the main navigation at the top right of the screen, and use it to open System Initiative in a new browser window.

 ![Copy Link](/tutorial-img/06-customizing/copy_link.png)